agourlay/agourlay.github.io/content/blog/2022-07-11-rust-performance-retrospective-part1.md

 ![image info](/2022-07-11/latest-heaptrack-consumed.png)

-The memory usage is pretty stable, it seems we have been able to stream the whole 34 Gb file within 500Mb.
+The memory usage is pretty stable; it seems we have been able to stream the whole 34 Gb file within 500Mb.

 Most of it is actually due to the various internal buffers which are used to communicate between the threads.
 Those are pre-allocated and can grow to a certain size before being shrunk to release the memory.